Cambodia defends leader's trip to Myanmar as 'positive step' - ExBulletin

 Cambodia defends leader’s trip to Myanmar as ‘positive step’

+Cambodia’s foreign minister has defended Prime Minister Hun Sens’s trip to Myanmar, the first by a foreign leader since taking power plunged the country into turmoil, although there was little evidence that the mission made any immediate progress

-PHNOM PENH, Cambodia (AP) Cambodia’s foreign minister on Saturday defended Prime Minister Hun Sens’s trip to Myanmar, the first by a foreign leader since taking power last year plunged the country into turmoil, though there was little evidence that the mission made some immediate progress.
+PHNOM PENH, Cambodia – Cambodia’s Foreign Minister on Saturday defended Prime Minister Hun Sen’s trip to Myanmar, the first by a foreign leader since taking power last year plunged the country into turmoil, though there was little evidence that the mission yielded any immediate progress.

-Foreign Minister Prak Sokhonn told reporters that talks between Hun Sen and the Myanmar leader had yielded a very good, positive result with a progressive step forward in implementing the peace efforts agreed by the Association of Southeast Asian Nations. a regional bloc currently led by Cambodia.
+Foreign Minister Prak Sokhonn told reporters that talks between Hun Sen and the Myanmar leader achieved a very good, positive result with a progressive step forward “in implementing the peace efforts agreed by the Association of Southeast Asian Nations , a regional bloc currently led by Cambodia.

-Hun Sens’s meeting on Friday with Myanmar’s military chief, Senior General Min Aung Hlaing, who overthrew the elected government of Aung San Suu Kyi last February, sparked protests in Myanmar and criticism abroad.
+Hun Sen’s meeting Friday with Myanmar’s military chief, Senior General Min Aung Hlaing, who overthrew Aung San Suu Kyi’s elected government last February, sparked protests in Myanmar and criticism abroad.
 Opponents said this legitimized military control and broke the generals’ almost total diplomatic isolation.

 The takeover of power by the military has led to widespread conflict with civilians forming guerrilla groups and thousands of people being driven from their homes by army offensives.